 We walked around the market a bit more and bought some spices before exploring the flee market or Chinatown like area around Mercadão Municipal before heading to our next destination.

 To get around In São Paulo, Uber was the way to go as it is several times cheaper than taking a taxi.
 Natália and Guilherme recommended that the next destination should be Ibirapuera Park, a central park like area in São Paulo.
 However, Meg was ready to do some shopping so we decided to Uber directly to the shopping district along R. Oscar Freire and Av.
 Consolação.
 R. Oscar Freire is a street filled with many fancy Brazilian stores and even with the favorable exchange rate, many of the places were outside our price range.
 Meg enjoyed walking around it anyways to look at the fashion and I didn’t mind doing some walking after the big breakfast.
-It took a while, but Meg did find a store that had both style and good deals for a couple of souvenirs.
+It took a while, but Meg did find a store called Zeit (direction to store) that had both style and good deals for a couple of souvenirs.

 We ended up walking a little bit around R. Oscar Freire before turning up Rua Augusta and some of the side streets where there were more reasonably prices and smaller time stores.
 This areas was definitely the ritzy part of São Paulo and it seems so far from the R$5 caipirinha we had by the makeshift street stand in Lençóis.
 We slowly made our way all the way up to Av.
 Paulista, which is the main street of São Paulo.
 Unknown to us at the time, there was a massive demonstration that took place there the day before.
 We did see a lot of graffiti calling out the Brazilian government.